Do your labia minora seem larger than they should?

 Post-operative

-Labiaplasty, in summary, is a practically painless procedure with a very smooth recovery.
+Labiaplasty, in summary, usually has a very smooth recovery with mild and manageable discomfort.
 I recommend using silver sulfadiazine ointment for a week to prevent infection, as it is a moist area.
 Other recommendations include one month without physical activity and six weeks without sexual activity.
 Bleeding is minimal, and most patients resume light activities within a few days.

 Suture threads